davidtwco/rfcs/text/0000-target-spec-toml.md

 `--print target-spec-json` (this requires `-Zunstable-options`).
 Built-in targets in rustc are defined as Rust structs and can inherit from each other.

-Built-in targets are not subject to the same consistency checks as custom targets ([rust#133459]).
+Custom targets have previously not been subject to the same consistency checks as built-in targets ([rust#133459]).

 See also [`A-target-specs`] issues and [wg-cargo-std-aware#6] for more issues relating to the current target-spec-json format.